 Conjugated Linoleic Acid

 Ginseng tea has long been thought to aid weight loss.
-Animal studies suggest that ginseng, and the ginsenosides they contain, reduce fat cell size and fat production, but in human studies, such effects have been harder to show.
+Ginseng, and the ginsenosides they contain, may reduce fat cell size and fat production

 The Best Fat-Burning Foods